-One of the main purported benefits of cold treatment is the associated reduction in tissue metabolism, cell activity, and enzyme reactions.(1,2) Meaning you are preventing or delaying the inflammatory response.
+One of the main purported benefits of cold treatment is the associated reduction in tissue metabolism, cell activity, and enzyme reactions (1,2).
+This means that you are preventing or delaying the inflammatory response.

-Metabolic enzymatic activity decreases by half for every 10 degrees C decrease in tissue temperature from normal body temperature,(2) Cryochaps have been found to drop temperatures over this 10 degrees significantly more than clays, water evaporative boots and gels.
+Metabolic enzymatic activity decreases by half for every 10°C decrease in tissue temperature from normal body temperature (2).
+Cryochaps have been found to drop temperatures by over this 10 degrees significantly more than cooing clay, water evaporative boots and cooling gels.

-Temperatures between 10 and 11degrees C have been suggested for effective inhibition of metabolism and minimization of secondary tissue damage.
+Temperatures between 10°C and 11°C have been suggested for effective inhibition of metabolism and minimisation of secondary tissue damage.